The trouble with uric acid crystals is you know they are there. But you cannot see them.

-Now, strictly speaking, they don’t always remain hidden, as large deposits form tophi, that can break through the skin.
-But for our own peace of mind, it is a good idea to see what is happening in our joints.
+Now, strictly speaking, uric acid crystals don’t always remain hidden.
+As large deposits form tophi, that can break through the skin.
+But for our peace of mind, it is a good idea to see what is happening in our joints.
 Especially as imaging can help our doctors with gout diagnosis and uric acid treatment.

-Traditionally, the only way to test for the presence of uric acid crystals, is to analyze fluid from the joints.
+Traditionally, there was only one way to test for the presence of uric acid crystals.
+That is to analyze fluid from the joints.
 Recently, there is hope that DECT might eventually replace this invasive procedure, but the huge expense of suitable scanning equipment puts this beyond the reach of most gout patients.

 Advances in other medical imaging techniques lead to frequent reviews in professional journals.
 The most recent of these concludes: